DeepWok/pynqcaht/labs/lab2.md

 After following the driver instructions, now let's interact with them in Jupyter Notebook.

-Upload the `lab2-hw.ipynb` notebook from `jupyter_notebook/lab2` to your PYNQ board.
+Upload the `lab2-hw.ipynb` notebook from `jupyter_notebook/lab2` to your PYNQ board, similar to how you did it in lab 1 tasks.
 Running all the cells should record and save a file named "rec1.wav".
 Download that file to your local device, and try playing it with your OS's default audio player.
 Check that you can hear the full recorded audio.

+> If you're not hearing anything, then try using an ILA to debug your hardware design: https://www.youtube.com/watch?v=5-CR5MRGPJE

 ## 2.4 Conclusion